athanzli/PASCode/README.md

 # Phenotype Associated Single Cell encoder (PASCode)

 Phenotype Associated Single Cell encoder (PASCode) is a machine learning framework for phenotype scoring of single cells.
-PASCode uses a graph neural network to ensemble multiple Differential Abundance (DA) tools and robustly scores phenotype association of single cells.
-PASCode not only outperforms individual tools but also can transfer its latent representations to predict the PACs of individuals without known phenotypes.
+PASCode ensembles multiple Differential Abundance (DA) tools through a Robust Rank Aggregation (RRA) algorithm, and uses a graph neural network to robustly annotate the phenotype association scores for single cells.
+PASCode not only outperforms individual DA tools but also can transfer its latent representations to predict the PACs of individuals without known phenotypes.

-We used those PACs to prioritize novel cell subpopulations within and across different AD/NPS phenotypes for the PsychAD consortium.
+The identified PACs from the PSychAD consortium reflect phenotype altered cell states within homogenous cell types, and can be used to prioritize cells that contribute to  within and across different AD and NPS phenotypes.
+Subsequent gene analyses, including differentially expressed genes, gene signatures and regulatory modules provide further mechanistic insights for the disease.

 ![PASCodeworkflow](https://github.com/daifengwanglab/PASCode/assets/109684042/f20719a9-241e-4631-9cbb-448388fc1df2)

-PASCode provides both pre-trained models and training from scratch for the annotation of Phenotype Associated Cell (PAC) scores:
+PASCode provides both training from scratch and pre-trained models for the annotation of Phenotype Associated Cell (PAC) scores:
-* Pre-trained models: we provide models pre-trained on the PsychAD consortium for AD and NPS PAC score predictions.
+* Training from scratch: the user can also use Differential Abundance (DA) tools and Robust Rank Aggregation (RRA) using our provided PASCode functions to get aggregated cell labels, and then train the Graph Attention Network (GAT) for PAC score annotations.
-* Training from scratch: the user can also use Differential Abundance (DA) tools and Robust Rank Aggregation (RRA) by running the script we provided in our pipeline for cell aggregated labels, train the Graph Attention Network (GAT) on such labels and use the trained model for PAC score prediction.
+* Pre-trained models for direct PAC score annotation: we provide models pre-trained on the PsychAD consortium for direct AD and NPS PAC score predictions.

 ## Dependencies
 The script is based on python 3.10 above and requires the following packages: